Fabulous Winter Getaway to Wine Country Itinerary

 Sip, Savor, Blend

-Go wine tasting at and near the Sonoma Plaza, around the charming village of Glen Ellen, and at the north end of the valley in the community of Kenwood.
+Stick around the Sonoma Valley area after lunch to taste wine around Sonoma Plaza, in the charming village of Glen Ellen, and in the community of Kenwood.

 Area wineries really warm up in the winter.
 Landmark Vineyards in Kenwood is as renowned for its cozy atmosphere as it is for its stellar Chardonnay.